-- 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual Obserers (VO) for above 400' operations must be a MAAC member.
-See add-on section. - 3.
-Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots' stations in operation, for any events, and where non-club members are present.
-Helper and mechanic use are up to each individual member to decide. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+- 1. mRPAS requirements mRPAS do not normally require crew under the CAR nonetheless members wishing to fly a mRPAS model in First Person View (FPV) shall use a spotter. - 2.
+RPAS CAR requirements members wishing to fly a RPAS model in First Person View (FPV) shall use a spotter. - 3.
+Club/Site/Event requirements -Spotters are highly recommended for all flights but it is up to the member to decide. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document